sshaparenko/crypto-currency-app/README.md

 ## Configuration
 #### Configuring Data Base
 First of all, you should prepare your database to be used.
-As database I use MongoDB Atlas.
+As database, I use MongoDB Atlas.
 So to make program work, you should have your own Atlas Cluster.
 <br>Here is a guide on [how to start with Atlas](https://www.mongodb.com/docs/atlas/getting-started/).

 As soon as you get you cluster, you should create a collection in it called `pairs`, where all the information about currency pairs will be stored.